Caleb-T-Barton/startup/README.md

 ## Simon CSS lessons learned
 * Always use a CSS framework, it makes deciding colors so much easier
 * Learn as many frameworks as you can, they are so cool

+## Start HTML & CSS lessons learned
+  * Bootstrap is awesome, it makes the CSS go by a lot quicker.
+You can waste a lot of time messing with CSS
+  * Some functionalities of bootstrap require a script.
+Make sure you import it at the body of your html pages right before the closing body tag
+  * I need to spend more time messing with the display CSS rules, and position rules.
+  * Organization and planning is key.
+Without them your development process will be one big headache.